HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Sliced Array Paths

 FHIR allows lists to be compartmentalized into sublists called "slices".
 To address a specific slice, follow the path with square brackets (`[` `]`) containing the slice name.
 Since slices are most often unordered, slice names rather than array indices should be used.
+Note that slice names (like other [FSH names](#fsh-names)) cannot be purely numeric, so slice names cannot be confused with indices.

 To access a slice of a slice (i.e., _reslicing_), follow the first pair of brackets with a second pair containing the resliced slice name.